heidiwik/az204-code-examples/README.md

 ## Cosmos DB demo
 A console application that demonstrates how to work with Azure Cosmos DB.

+## Graph API demo
+A Azure function that demonstraters how to authenticate to Microsoft Graph API and how to fetch data from Graph API

 ## LinkList application & LinkListTool
 **LinkList** is a web application designed to provide additional information for the AZ-204 course by providing links to resources and topics covered in the course.